SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

-Returns the TwoWayAveragePrice struct representing the average price of weth in terms of `token` and the average price of `token` in terms of weth.
+Returns the TwoWayAveragePrice struct representing the average price of wBNB in terms of `token` and the average price of `token` in terms of wBNB.

-Computes the time-weighted average price of weth in terms of `token` and the price of `token` in terms of weth by getting the current prices from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.
+Computes the time-weighted average price of wBNB in terms of `token` and the price of `token` in terms of wBNB by getting the current prices from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.

 **Note:** `maxTimeElapsed` is only accurate to the nearest hour (rounded down) unless